 - 3.2 The Capital Strategy provides a framework for the Council to ensure that all its capital expenditure and investment plans are affordable, prudent and sustainable regardless of how they are being financed.

-- 3.3 The Capital Strategy is an evolving document which aligns with the Council's corporate plan and other key council strategies.
-The strategy is also an integral part of the Council's strategic planning process and therefore, should be read alongside and/or in conjunction with the following;
+- 3.3 The Capital Strategy is an evolving document which aligns with the Council Plan and other key council strategies.
+The strategy is also an integral part of the Council's strategic planning process and therefore, should be read alongside and/or in conjunction with the following:

-- Medium Term Financial Strategy (MTFS)
+- Medium Term Financial Strategy (MTFS);

-- Investment Strategy
+- Investment Strategy;

-- Treasury Management Strategy
+- Treasury Management Strategy; and

+- Asset Management Strategy.